Loudhouse: History

 Throughout the 1990s, Mugwump continued his directing and acting career.
-He also formed a new band called Mog Stunt Team, whom released two full-length albums, both produced by Joel Martin (Martin also produced Loudhouse's full-length album).
+He also formed a new band called Mog Stunt Team.
+They released two full-length albums, both produced by Martin (he previously produced Loudhouse's full-length album).
 The band was signed to the prominent underground label Amphetamine Reptile Records.

-Dombroski, the Cross brothers, and Mazzola had stayed together to form a new band called Sponge, which was more post-grunge in style.
+Dombroski, the Cross brothers, and Mazzola stayed together to form a new band called Sponge, which was more post-grunge in style.
 They added drummer Jimmy Paluzzi to the lineup, since Dombroski had switched from drums to vocals.
 Unlike Loudhouse, Sponge gained mainstream popularity, fueled by chart-topping singles such as "Plowed", "Molly (16 Candles Down the Drain)", "Wax Ecstatic (To Sell Angelina)", and "Have You Seen Mary".
-Since 2004, Dombroski has been the only remaining member in Sponge from the original lineup (Paluzzi left in 1994, the Cross brothers left in 2000, and Mazzola left in 2004).
+Since 2004, Dombroski has been the only remaining member in Sponge from the original lineup (Paluzzi left in 1995, the Cross brothers left in 2000, and Mazzola left in 2004).
 All five members reunited for one night only in 2018 at the Detroit Music Awards.

 Mugwump and Mike Cross later collaborated in 2021 on Mike Cross' solo project, MC Roads.
-Mugwump had directed the music video for the song "Stoned in Love" off of the band's EP No Nostalgia.
-On March 9, 2022, Sponge's official social media outlets revealed that Mike Cross had passed away at the age of 57.
+Mugwump directed the music video for the song "Stoned in Love" off of the band's EP No Nostalgia.
+On March 9, 2022, Sponge's official social media outlets revealed that Mike Cross had died at the age of 57.